Search: 258 results

 And when they heard about it, the people of Jabesh-gilead, what the Philistines had done to Saul,

-all of {the valiant men} set out and went all night and took the corpse of Saul and the corpses of his sons from the wall of Beth Shan, and they came to Jabesh and burned them there.
+all their warriors set out and traveled throughout the night.
+They took Saul's corpse and the corpses of his sons from the city wall of Beth Shan and went to Jabesh, where they burned them.

 Verse ConceptsThe DeadWalking All NightBurning PeopleCorpses Of Other People